 MS programs in oil and gas engineering involve advanced studies in areas such as rock mechanics, petrophysics, enhanced oil recovery, oil field management, well-drilling, completion, and stimulation.
 Possible course titles include:

 - Steady and unsteady state flow in porous media

 - Conservation theories and applications in petroleum engineering

 Job opportunities for oil and gas engineers, also known as petroleum engineers, are predicted to be favorable between 2014 and 2024, primarily because of the number of jobs opening due to retirements, according to the U.S. Bureau of Labor Statistics (www. bls.gov).
-They are projected to have a 10% growth during this time frame.
+These engineers are projected to have a 10% job growth during this time frame.
 In May 2015, the BLS reported that petroleum engineers earned an average annual salary of approximately $149,590.